 - The Recreation Department staff will process routine requests.
-Any requests for larger events will be brought to the Recreation Commission for their review and discussion of the Event Approval Checklist with the requesting/individual/organization.
+Any requests for larger events will require the Special Event Permit Application process.
+(Please see form for this on the website under the Dept. Info.
+Tab) and will need to be brought to the Recreation Commission at their monthly meeting for their review and discussion by the requesting/individual/organization.
 An individual from the requesting organization must attend a Recreation Commission meeting for this discussion.
 Recreation Commission meetings are normally held once a month, the first Monday of each month.

 Please read the following Regulations carefully.
 Compliance with all of the information is required for your building use.
 If you have any questions regarding the Building Use Request Process, please call the Recreation Department Office; 781-585-0533.

 Failure to comply with the Building rules and regulations could jeopardize your group’s future use.